spencerkingman-niche/niche-team-name-game/README.md

 A user is more likely to find someone that they know in a larger set.
 A user is more likely to guess correctly the people that they don't know as the scrambled set shrinks.

+I also liked the random juxtaposition of names and faces, which is kind of funny, and gives a little interest to the game, even if you already know everybody's name.

 # Part 2: Getting the Photos/Names

 This app probably wouldn't have been built if there had not been a relatively easy way to get the names and photos.
 I knew that the photos were on a webpage and could be saved individually, but I did not want to do that.
 I knew that the names could all be typed out as well, but I did not want to do that.